Consumer Action Law

 Can I return a vehicle with hidden frame damage?

-The ability to return the vehicle depends on factors such as how quickly you discovered and reported the damage, whether you continued driving after learning about the structural issues, and the extent to which the damage affects safety or value.
+In most cases, yes — through a legal remedy called rescission, which unwinds the sale entirely.
+California consumer protection law provides strong grounds for rescission when material defects were concealed at the time of sale.
+The strength of your rescission claim depends on how quickly you discovered and reported the damage, whether you continued driving after learning of the structural issues, and the extent to which the damage affects safety or value.

 Filed Under: Auto Fraud, Blog, Frame Damage